Samagra-Development/docs/docs/Getting Started With Android.md

 ### 4. Submitting a form

-[UB - Add a section on how to submit a form, could be an ODK link]
+Please follow the user flow of the form, as you move towards the end you will see a **Save Form and Exit** option, clicking on this CTA, will make a submission and you will be redirected back to home screen.

-### 5. Seeing submission.
+### 5. Seeing submissions

-If you want to view the forms that the user has submitted already, use the following method invocation: [UB - Add file which needs to be modified with line number]
+If you want to view the forms that the user has submitted already, use the following method invocation.
+You can also check **_onViewSubmittedFormsOptionsClicked()_** method in **HomePresenter.java** to see how we're opening a specific form based on its identifier.

 ```java
 HashMap<String, Object> toolbarModificationObject = UtilityFunctions.generateToolbarModificationObject(true,